jaeyoung9/JELOG_V1/README.md

 Select and use Java version 11.

 Project summary:
-  We want to provide a blog service that developers can use.
+  Me want to provide a blog service that developers can use.
 When the web service is completed, we plan to proceed with app integration.
 ```